-In this post we discuss an effective and efficient high current capacitive compact power supply using a dimmer switch gadget.
+In this post we discuss an effective and efficient high current compact LED Driver power supply using a dimmer switch gadget.

 In one of my other posts I discussed a high voltage transformerless power supply circuit that used a triac for controlling the capacitive output, however since the concept involved shorting the capacitive output by the triac the design suffered heavy losses and thus lost much efficiency in the course.